 It is to judge the overall engineering skills of the teams to design, fabricate and validate the vehicle along with performance during the main event.

-Engineering Excellence Scoring Engineering excellence score will be the based on the combined performance of teams in static (Design Evaluation) and dynamic events (Acceleration, Autocross) along with some good engineering practices like lesser weight of the vehicle and performance during the main event (Lesser time to clear TI and lesser usage of hot pits) will be considered.
+Engineering Excellence Scoring Engineering excellence score will be the based on the combined performance of teams in technical inspection, static and dynamic performance along with some good engineering practices.